-2008: PhD in Criminal Justice.
+- 2008: PhD in Criminal Justice.
 The Graduate Center of the City University of New York.
 USA.

-Dissertation: Introducing a new measurement of state punitiveness and testing it across the United States Committee: Candace McCoy, James P. Lynch, and Diana R. Gordon
+Dissertation: Introducing a new measurement of state punitiveness and testing it across the

-- 2005: MA in Criminal Justice.
+United States.
+Committee: Candace McCoy, James P. Lynch, and Diana R. Gordon - 2005: MA in Criminal Justice.
 John Jay College of Criminal Justice.
 New York, USA.
-Thesis: U.S. versus Europe: A comparative analysis of American, German, French and Russian punitiveness - 2002: U.S. State Department Fellow from the Republic of Georgia Regional Scholar Exchange Program

-2002: ABD PhD in Criminal Procedure Law.
-Tbilisi State University, Criminal Procedure.
-Republic of Georgia.

-1999: Qualification of a Jurist.
+Thesis: U.S. versus Europe: A comparative analysis of American, German, French and Russian punitiveness - 2002: U.S. State Department Fellow from the Republic of Georgia Regional Scholar Exchange Program - 2002: ABD PhD in Criminal Procedure Law.
+Tbilisi State University, The Department of Criminal Procedure.
+Tbilisi, Georgia. - 1999: Qualification of a Jurist.
 Kutaisi State University, Faculty of Law.
-Republic of Georgia.
+Kutaisi, Georgia.